 Pork Assado by Chef Avinash Martins

-For Chef Avinash Martins, Christmas food is deeply connected to his Goan roots and childhood memories.
-His restaurant, Cavatina, is inspired by his late grandmother, whose Christmas feasts were legendary.
+For Chef Avinash Martins, Christmas food deeply connects to his Goan roots and childhood memories.
+His late grandmother, whose Christmas feasts were legendary, inspired his restaurant, Cavatina.

 This pork assado is a family favourite.
 The pork is slow-cooked with spices, chillies, jaggery, and vinegar, giving it bold Goan flavours.
 It’s rich, comforting, and perfect for a festive meal shared with loved ones.